Installation¶

 Update¶

-To update MCA Editor, simply replace the mcaEditor.py file with the new version and restart Maya.
+Replace the mcaEditor.py file with the new version and restart Maya.
 The plugin detects version changes and re-extracts automatically.

 Uninstall¶